riboflavin/test-framer-sync/integrate/how-to-record-in-person-meetings-with-granola.md

 ---
 type: how-to
-title: Recording in-person meetings with Granola: A practical guide
+title: Recording in-person meetings with Granola – workarounds
 description: Learn how to effectively use Granola for in-person meetings despite speaker identification limitations, with setup optimization tips, strategic techniques, and iPhone app advantages.
 ---